Tiny Raytracer

 I love raytracers.
 Their combination of a simple algorithm and stunning results are hard to beat.

-I’ve written several raytracers over the years, but this time I decided to write the smallest possible one I could write.
+I’ve written several raytracers over the years, including the one in Computer Graphics from Scratch, but this time I decided to write the smallest possible one I could write.
 My current version is 912 bytes of Javascript, and I’m sure it’s still possible to shave off a few more bytes.
 Note that the size includes a simple scene definition.

 Here’s the full source code: